 BH: How did you development of the character of Dr. Shiragami?
 What ideas did you bring to the character?

-KO: I thought that it was necessary for Godzilla films to have realistic mad scientists rather than the caricature (cartoon-like) mad scientists who appeared in many movies.
+KO: I thought that it was necessary for Godzilla films to have realistic mad scientists rather than the caricatured (cartoon-like) mad scientists who appeared in many movies.

 BH: Miki Saegusa — another Mr. Kobayashi character.
 But please talk about your ideas and what you did to create and develop this character.